Mehcanic/project-4-frontend/README.md

     Using an existing design helped me focus on the structure of the application and ensure that all included features were working properly.
 However, one confusing aspect was that the design file did not provide proper descriptions for which colors should be used where.
 I had access to a Figma file with the design (which I cannot include due to licensing issues) and had to figure out which color should be used where.

 4. I started building application by creating model for the back-end.
-I decided to create three models for the application: User, Product and Basket.
+I decided to create three models for the application: User, Product and List of Tasks.
 I used Quick Database Diagrams to create the database diagram for the application:
     ![Quick Database Diagrams](./readme-assets/db-diagram.png)

     Here is example how the model for the user looks like: